evan-wise/rust-life/README.md

 - `-p` which accepts an argument to specify an initial pattern of cells.
 The available patterns are: glider, beacon, blinker, and random.

-When the TUI is active you can move the viewport around with the arrow keys, start and stop the simulation with the spacebar, move the view back to the origin using the `o` key, or quit the program with `q`.
+When the TUI is active you can move the viewport, pause the simulation, or manually add or remove cells.
+The keybindings are summarized below:

+- `q`/`Esc`: Quit
+- `Space`: Play/Pause
+- `←↓↑→`/`hjkl`: Move viewport
+- `o`: Center viewport on the origin
+- `wasd`: Move cursor
+- `e`: Toggle cell under cursor
+- `c`: Center cursor in viewport

 ## Technical Details